 It’s common to hear people complaining about the sudden decrease in the ranking of their website.
+Sometimes, people might buy backlinks to correct this issue.
 If you’re someone who understands the importance of ranking on the first Google search engine results page (SERP), getting knocked out of that coveted first page position is just like a knockout punch in boxing as it can just as dramatically impact the traffic and revenue of your website.

 Although there are various causes of such sudden rank loss, the most common reason is the use of low-quality or bad backlinks.
 These low-quality links are mostly the result of greed when website owners try to buy backlinks.
 Considering the time and effort that people put into building website traffic, the sudden negative impact due to bad quality links is known to disrupt website owners, both mentally and financially.